Chiral excitation flows of a multinode network based on synthetic gauge fields: Imperfections in networks

 \section{Imperfections in networks}

 In practical systems, the inevitable imperfections from various aspects of quantum networks can affect the quality of chiral flows in the $n$-node aSGF network and ladder networks.
-To estimate such influence, in this section, we investigate the sensitivity of chiral flow to the disorder on the node (bosonic mode or emitter) frequency $\omega_0$, coupling strength $J_0$, and hopping phase $\theta_{ij}$, respectively.
+To estimate such influence, in this section, we investigate the sensitivity of chiral flow to the disorder on the node (bosonic mode or atomic transition) frequency $\omega_0$, coupling strength $J_0$, and hopping phase $\theta_{ij}$.
 Here, we take the four-node aSGF model as an example for illustration.

-As shown in Fig.~\ref{Fig4}(a), these three types of disorder are denoted as $\delta_\square$, $\square = \omega, J$ and $\theta$, where the first acts on the node frequency while the latter two affect the hoppings between nodes.
-In the single-excitation subspace, the disorder on frequency and hopping is represented as the diagonal and off-diagonal disorder of the single-particle Hamiltonian $\mathcal{H}_\mathrm{aSGF}^{4}$, respectively.
-Here, we first consider the disorder on the frequency by replacing $\omega_0$ with $\omega_0 + \delta_\omega$ for each node, where $\delta_\omega$ is sampled from a uniform distribution within the range [$-\delta_{\omega}^m,\delta_{\omega}^m$].
-Since the maximum excitation population of $j$-th node is no longer 1, i.e., $\max\left[P_e^j(t)\right]<1$ within a typical cycle period, we use the average fidelity of the corner excitation to characterize the quality of chiral flow:
+As shown in Fig.~\ref{Fig4}(a), these three types of disorder are denoted as $\delta_\square$, $\square = \omega, J$, and $\theta$, where the first acts on the node frequency while the latter two affect the hoppings between nodes.
+In the single-excitation subspace, the disorder on frequency and hopping are represented as the diagonal and off-diagonal disorder of the single-particle Hamiltonian $\mathcal{H}_\mathrm{aSGF}^{4}$, respectively.
+We first consider the disorder on the frequency by replacing $\omega_0$ with $\omega_0 + \delta_\omega$ for each node, where $\delta_\omega$ is sampled from a uniform distribution within the range [$-\delta_{\omega}^m,\delta_{\omega}^m$].
+Similarly, the coupling strengths and hopping phases are sampled among $[J_0-\delta^m_J,J_0+\delta^m_J]$ and $[\pi/2-\delta^m_\theta,\pi/2+\delta^m_\theta]$, respectively.
+In our simulations, the parameters are taken from experimental data based on a superconducting circuit platform~\cite{Nat.Phys.2019Wang}, where transmon qubits serve as artificial atoms and complex hopping terms are implemented via a superconducting bus resonator (see Sec.~\ref{Sec:sc_circuit} for details).
+In such a platform, imperfections primarily arise from fabrication-induced disorder, unintended crosstalk between closely spaced circuit elements, and material defects, all of which collectively lead to deviations from the designed parameters.
+Specifically, we use $\omega_0 = 5.6~\mathrm{GHz}$, which represents the frequency of each artificial atom, and $J_0 = 2\pi \times 4.29~\mathrm{MHz}$, which denotes the hopping strength.
+Since the maximum excitation population of the $j$th node is no longer 1, i.e., $\max\left[P_e^j(t)\right]<1$ within a typical cycle period, we use the average fidelity of the corner excitation to characterize the quality of chiral flow: